-I know that if you’ve been using a little white book as your wedding diary and organiser then you’ll certainly be on track, but just incase you haven’t started using it yet, let’s ensure you’re covered.
+From there, I suggest you review the below 3 month countdown guide, and put these dates in your diary at regular intervals.
+If you’ve been using a little white book as your wedding diary and organiser then you’ll certainly be on track, but just incase you haven’t started using it yet, let’s ensure you’re covered.

 Whether or not you sent ‘Save the Dates‘ earlier, at the 3 month mark you should be sending your wedding invitations, requiring final RSVPs at around 1 month before the wedding and advising your venue and caterers accordingly.

 Decide whether you’re going to wear a veil and choose your wedding bands and wedding day jewellery – you may like to make this a wedding gift if you two are opting to exchange those.
-The Diamond Shop has beautiful diamond earrings, pendants and bracelets worth checking out – they guarantee the best quality and prices on diamonds in New Zealand.
+I’ve recently been working with The Diamond Shop who have kindly offered to give a copy of I still do to all couples who purchase their wedding bands through them.
 They also have the best priced wedding bands – a comparison I did recently for a friend put them at less than half the cost of Walker & Hall, and one third of the cost of Naveya & Sloane.